Overview

 Switching your routing mode

 Click the ⋯ menu in the card header and select Switch to Scenario.
 A list of your available routing modes appears.
-Click the one you want to activate.
+Click the one you want to turn on.

 For example, to send callers to your after-hours message during an unplanned closure: